Seigniorage: The Profit of Creating Money

-Since the cost of producing fiat money is low, the face value of the currency can be much larger than its cost of production.
-For instance, it costs 6 cents to print a United States (US) Federal Reserve note, regardless of its denomination.
-Hence, the printer of paper currency profits by creating more money.
+Since the cost of producing fiat money is low, the face value of the currency can be much larger than its production cost.
+For instance, it costs 6¢ to 14¢ to print a United States (US) Federal Reserve note, depending on its denomination.
+(The Fed - How much does it cost to produce currency and coin? ) Hence, the printer of paper currency profits by creating more money.
 The value of money over its cost of production is called seigniorage.

 Seigniorage is Greatest for Electronic Money